-- Maintenance therapy for mantle cell lymphoma increases the time people live overall and increases the time they stay in remission.
+- Maintenance therapy for mantle cell lymphoma increases the time people stay in remission and, in some situations, might increase the time they live overall.
 Maintenance is usually given after initial treatment and a stem cell transplant, but might also be given after initial treatment to people who are not able to have a stem cell transplant.

 - A short course of rituximab for advanced-stage follicular lymphoma without troublesome symptoms might delay the need for more treatment.
 Fewer people given a short course of rituximab need treatment after 3 years than those who had no treatment initially.
 Some people might never need more treatment for their lymphoma.

 If your lymphoma comes back or doesn’t respond to your first treatment, you might have further treatment that includes rituximab, for example it might be given with a different chemotherapy regimen.